dalenewman/Transformalize/README.md

 An *initialization* is a full rebuild and may be time-consuming.
 So, by default, Transformalize performs incrementals.
-To determine if an update or insert is necessary, `tfl` compares input with output.
+To determine if an update or insert is necessary, it compares input with output.

-While keys and hashes are used to compare, comparison is unnecessary when an input's provider is queryable and has a row version.
+While keys and hashes are used, comparison is unnecessary when an input's provider is queryable and has a row version.
-A row version increments anytime the row is inserted or updated.
-Many tables have these by design, but if not, you can add them to a table like this:
+A row version increments when the row changes.
+Many tables have these by design, but if not, you can add them like this:

 ```sql
 /* SQL Server and SQL CE */